 You can start collecting social security benefits as early as 62.
 However, the longer you wait, the higher your monthly benefit will be for the rest of your life.
 For example, if you start collecting at 62, your benefit could be up to 30% less than it would be at your full retirement age.
 This provides a significant incentive to wait as long as you can before you begin collecting.

-For help making this decision, use our Social Security Calculator.
+For help making this decision, use our Social Security Optimizer.
 It will help you estimate your monthly benefit amounts and optimize for your maximum lifetime benefit.
 If you have general questions about Social Security, check out our explainer article below to learn the basics.

 Health insurance is an important resource for all adults, but it becomes even more essential as you near retirement age.
 For many, health needs become less predictable with age, so it’s important to maintain coverage.
 Medicare is the primary health insurance provider for Americans over 65 (over 55 million of them to be exact), but what options do you have if you’re retiring before 65?